 The Mexican wolf is the smallest, southernmost, rarest, and most genetically distinct subspecies of gray wolf in North America (Canis lupus).

 With human settlement intensifying in the West during the early 1900s, large cattle operations and declining native prey populations such as deer and elk caused many wolves to start preying on livestock.
 This led to focused efforts to eradicate the Mexican wolf from the southwestern United States.
-By the mid-1900s, Mexican wolves had been effectively eliminated from the United States, and their numbers in Mexico were dwindling.
+By the mid-1900s, Mexican wolves had been nearly eliminated from the United States, and their numbers in Mexico were dwindling.
+In 1973, when the Endangered Species Act was enacted, wolves were among the first species to be put on the list.
+This allowed Mexican wolves to be listed as endangered by the U.S. Fish and Wildlife Service in 1976, prompting recovery efforts.
+The last seven surviving wolves were captured and bred in human care, and their offspring were reintroduced in 1998.
+Since then, many strategies and partnerships have been involved in the long and arduous conservation journey.

 Scientific Name: Canis lupus baileyi